BotelhoMiranda/RegK-Means/README.md

     - The .arff file is similar to convencional, but, there is a unique diference.
 The Last collumn does not have a assigment (or label on classification algorithms).
 There is a neighborhood representation [a_b_ ... _z] where a,b ... z are regions (objects) which are neighboors from object(row).

 * Further, RegK-Means includes implementations (based on WEKA project) of:
-  - DenseInstance.java implemented in python by Roland Memisevic 2008, following minimize.m which is copyright (C) 1999 - 2006, Carl Edward Rasmussen
+  - DenseInstance.java
-  - DistanceFunction.java (Copyright (c) Ian T Nabney (1996-2001))
+  - DistanceFunction.java
-  - EuclideanDistance.java (Copyright (c) by Hannes Nickisch 2010-01-10.)
+  - EuclideanDistance.java
   - Instance.java
   - Instance.java
   - ManhattanDistance.java